 * Source: mohfw.gov.in

 The novel Coronavirus, caused by the family of viruses, has impacted millions of people worldwide.
 In India, the number of people tested positive for the virus has crossed the six thousand mark and still counting.
 The virus is highly contagious and displays symptoms like respiratory problems, sore throat, impaired kidney and even failure of multiple organs.
-As of the present day, the virus has affected over 1.4 million people in the world and has been declared a Global Pandemic by the World Health Organization.
+As of the present day, the virus has affected over 9 million people in the world and led to over 4 lakh deaths.

 As per the circular issued by the Insurance Regulatory and Development Authority of India, insurance service providers in India must come up with plans that offer protective coverage specific to the viral infection.
 Various health insurance companies in the market ICICI Lombard and Digit Insurance offer coverage for expenses in regards to hospitalization and treatment of Coronavirus.

 Let us learn more about Coronavirus health insurance and its importance to access whether or not we should home in on such plans.

 The outbreak of the novel Coronavirus has brought along a situation of uncertainty and apprehension.
 Besides having an impact on a societal level, the virus is most likely to have a damaging effect on the economy as well.
 In light of the present scenario, having to deal with a financial emergency can leave you financially jeopardized.
 Therefore, the need for Coronavirus-specific health insurance is indispensable.

 Since Coronavirus has been declared a pandemic by WHO, the exclusions for pandemic pertaining to various insurance plans get triggered which makes the insured ineligible to reap the benefit of financial coverage.
 This is where the need for a Coronavirus health insurance plan comes into play.
 Coronavirus-specific insurance is designed to provide coverage for expenses in regards to treatment and hospitalization in case the insured is tested positive for the virus.